Supercapacitor: Internal resistance

 This time constant determines the charge/discharge time.
 A 100 F capacitor with an internal resistance of 30 mΩ for example, has a time constant of 0.03 • 100 = 3 s.
 After 3 seconds charging with a current limited only by internal resistance, the capacitor has 63.2% of full charge (or is discharged to 36.8% of full charge).

-Standard capacitors with constant internal resistance fully charge during about 5 τ.
+Standard capacitors with constant internal resistance fully charge during about 5 $\tau$.
 Since internal resistance increases with charge/discharge, actual times cannot be calculated with this formula.
 Thus, charge/discharge time depends on specific individual construction details.

 Current load and cycle stability

 Because supercapacitors operate without forming chemical bonds, current loads, including charge, discharge and peak currents are not limited by reaction constraints.
 Current load and cycle stability can be much higher than for rechargeable batteries.
 Current loads are limited only by internal resistance, which may be substantially lower than for batteries.

 Internal resistance "R_{i}" and charge/discharge currents or peak currents "I" generate internal heat losses "P_{loss}" according to: